oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 #### Overview

-There are two supported approaches for giving WebLogic clients and servers that are external to Kubernetes, access to Kubernetes hosted WebLogic cluster EJBs and JMS:
+When WebLogic clients and servers are external to Kubernetes, and you want to give them access to Kubernetes hosted WebLogic cluster EJBs and JMS, there are two supported approaches:

   * [Load balancer tunneling](#load-balancer-tunneling) (preferred)
   * [Kubernetes `NodePorts`](#kubernetes-nodeports)

-Conversely, if giving a Kubernetes hosted WebLogic Server access to an external WebLogic Server EJBs, JMS, or JTA, then consider the following:
+Conversely, if giving a Kubernetes hosted WebLogic Server access to external WebLogic Server EJBs, JMS, or JTA, then consider the following:

   * You may need to [enable unknown host access](#enabling-unknown-host-access) on the external WebLogic Servers.
   * Plus, if the target server can be accessed only through a load balancer using HTTP: